From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 6. Shanti Stupa – Pokhara:

 Also known as the Peace Temple, Shanti Stupa is the first World Peace Pagoda in Nepal.
 The words Shanti Stupa literally mean Peace Pagoda.
 The foundation stone of the temple was set in 1973 along with the relics of Buddha.
-The view from the pagoda overlooks the Annapurna massif of the Himalayas, Pokhara city and the Phewa Lake.
+The view from the pagoda overlooks the Annapurna massif of the Himalayas, Pokhara city and Phewa Lake.

 7. Phewa Lake – Pokhara Valley:

 The second largest lake in Nepal, it is the most popular and most visited lake in the country.
-The lake is most famous for the reflections of the beautiful mountains ranges surrounding it on its surface; mount Machhapuchhre, the Annapurna and the Dhaulagiri ranges.
+The lake is most famous for the reflections of the beautiful mountain ranges surrounding it on its surface; mount Machhapuchhre, the Annapurna and the Dhaulagiri ranges.
 An analysis of the lake revealed it might’ve formed around 13,000 BC.

 The lake is currently classified as a semi-natural freshwater lake since it is stream-fed and water flow is regulated by a dam.
-There are several attractions located on the lake such as the Tal Barahi Temple, hotels and restaurants are located on the eastern bank and Ratna Mandir; the former royal palace.
+There are several attractions located on the lake such as the Tal Barahi Temple, hotels and restaurants located on the eastern bank and Ratna Mandir; the former royal palace.
 The lake surface is the perfect spot for paragliding.

 Officially known as the Democratic Social Republic of Sri Lanka, it is an island in the Indian Ocean in South Asia.
 Even though the country’s registered history goes back to 3,000 years ago, there’s evidence of prehistoric human settlements that date back to 125,000 years ago.
 Sri Lanka’s importance to international trade goes back to the ancient Silk Road and now to the maritime Silk Road.
 Today, Sri Lanka is home to diverse nationals and ethnicities and its capital is Sri Jayawardenepura Kotte.